-To setup this traffic:
+To set this traffic:

-1. Check if the Collection port is set properly To see the Collection port number, go to >Settings > NetFlow Settings > Configuration tab, and you will find the Service socket port field.
+1. Check if the Collection port is set properly

+To see the Collection port number, go to Settings > NetFlow Settings > Configuration to b, and you will find the Service socket port field.
 End users collection port number must match with the port number your Syslog agent is exporting the logon syslog messages to.